Trump Jr. admits he wanted info on Clinton from Russian

 Bradley A. Smith, a former Bill Clinton-appointed Republican Federal Election Commission member, said that based on what’s known about the meeting, Trump Jr.’s actions are unlikely to be considered illegal solicitation.
 “It’s not illegal to meet with someone to find out what they have to offer,” Smith said.

-But Derek Muller, an associate professor at Pepperdine who focuses on election law, said, “It makes perfect sense to investigate this situation further.”
+But Larry Noble, a former general counsel at the Federal Election Commission, said the situation “raises all sorts of red flags.”

-The New York Times first reported the lawyer’s meeting with Trump Jr. and that it included the prospect of negative information about Clinton.
+The New York Times first reported the lawyer’s meeting with Trump Jr. and the meeting’s prospect of negative information about Clinton.
 Trump Jr.’s acknowledgment that he hoped to get information from her on Clinton only came in response to questions from the Times.